-(1) Select the appropriate box from the list below to NOFA.
-State Group of States Amtrak Amtrak in cooperation with one or more States State Group of States Amtrak f selecting one of the applicant types below, additional documentation is required to establish applicant eligibility.
-Please select the ppropriate box and submit supporting documentation to demonstrate applicant eligibility, as described in Section 3.2 of the NOFA, to GrantSolutions.gov and list the supporting documentation under "Additional Information" in Section G.2 of this application.
-Interstate Compact Public Agency established by one or more States (2) Indicate the planning processes used to identify the NOFA, the process should analyze the investment in to benefit.
-Refer to the FD/Construction Application document must be submitted with the application particles and the submitted with the application particles and the submitted with the application particles and the submitted with the application particles are submitted w needs and serven Package Instruction Package and lister CIP) with "Other Agents of the Page 19 and rice objectives of the service to structions for more information ted in Section G.2 of this app ppropriate Planning Documen hat the individual project is intended on.
-The appropriate planning lication.
-(3) Verify the completion of Preliminary Engineering Engineering for the project covered by this application for more information.
-Any document not available G.2 of this application.
-If more rows are required, posupporting document and list it in Section G.2 of this ion.
-Refer to online should lease provide the NOFA and FD/Construction be submitted with the application for add ion Application Package Instructions ation package and listed in Section Date of Describe How Documentation Can Be Verified (choose on Documentation Issue (mm/yyyy) Submitted in GrantSolutions Web Link (if available) Estimate from UP, attached 3/2011 Preliminary drawings 3/2011 \boxtimes Categorical Exclusion Worksheet 7/2010
+(1) Select the appropriate box from the list below to NOFA. identify app licant type.
+Eligible applicar nts are listed in Section 3.1 of the ⊠ State Group of States Amtrak Amtrak in cooperation with one or more States If selecting one of the applicant types below, additional appropriate box and submit supporting documentation to GrantSolutions.gov and list the supporting documentation o demonstrate applicant eligibility, as descr ribed in Section 3.2 of the NOFA, to Interstate Compact Public Agency established by one or more State s (2) Indicate the planning processes used to identify the proposed FD/Construction project.
+As defined in Section 3.5.1 of the NOFA, the process should analyze the investment needs and service objectives of the service that the individual project is intended to benefit.
+Refer to the FD/Construction Application Package Instructions for more information.
+The appropriate planning document must be submitted with the application package and listed in Section G.2 of this application.
+State Rail Plan Service Development Plan (SDP) Service Improvement Plan (SIP) Statewide Transportation Improvement Plan (STIP) Other, please list this document in Section G.2 with "Other Appropriate Planning Document" as the title This project is not included in a relevant and documented planning process (3) Verify the completion of Preliminary Engineering requirements.
+List the documents that establish completion of Preliminary Engineering for the project covered by this application.
+Refer to the NOFA and FD/Construction Application Package Instructions for more information.
+Any document not available online should be submitted with the application package and listed in Section G.2 of this application.
+If more rows are required, please provide the same information for additional PE requirements in a separate supporting document and list it in Section G.2 of this application.
+Date of Describe How Documenta ation Can Be Verified (choose one) Issue Submitted in Documentation (mm/yyyy) GrantSolutions Web Link (if available) Design and Estimate from UP, attached 3/2011 \square